when is divorce mediation not recommended

 abusive relationship

-In abusive relationships, the dynamics can significantly impact the efficacy and safety of divorce mediation.
+Mediation is not recommended in Relationships with ongoing Domestic Violence.
+I these relationships, the dynamics can significantly impact the efficacy and safety of divorce mediation.
 The abusive partner may use intimidation, manipulation, or coercion, making it difficult for the victim to advocate for their needs and rights effectively.
 In these cases, the confidential and less formal setting of mediation, while beneficial in other contexts, may inadvertently create a space that continues that dynamic.
 This lack of protection and formal authority can leave the victim vulnerable, not only failing to secure a fair and just outcome but potentially placing them in harm’s way.

 Consequently, alternative legal avenues that offer more structured support and protection, such as traditional litigation, are often recommended.
 These avenues apply framework designed to safeguard the interests and well-being of all parties, particularly those at risk of further abuse.
 Our lead attorney at Jafari Law & Mediation Office is an expert Domestic Violence Attorney with over 20 years experience.
 Contact us Today for a consultation.